Stephanie Al-Naber

-Stephanie Mazen Yousef Al-Naber (ستيفاني مازن يوسف النبر; born 27 October 1988) is a Jordanian footballer who plays as a midfielder for Jordan Women's Football League club Shabab Al-Ordon and captains the Jordan national team.
+Stephanie Mazen Yousef Al-Naber (ستيفاني مازن يوسف النبر; born 27 October 1988) is a Jordanian footballer who plays as a midfielder for Jordan Women's Football League club Shabab Al-Ordon.

 Club career

 Al-Naber learned to play football in the street with her family.
 She later played on her school's team and began her career with Shabab Al-Ordon, one of the first Jordanian clubs in the country to start a women's team.

 Al-Naber later became the first Jordanian woman to play football in leagues abroad.
 She played for clubs in Denmark, the United Arab Emirates, and Lebanon.

 International career

 Al-Naber has been a main-stay of the Jordan women's national team since its inception in 2005.

 She helped the national team win the West Asian Football Federation Women's Championship in 2005, 2007, and 2014 as well as the 2010 Arabia Women's Cup.
 Al-Naber was part of the Jordan national squads that played in the 2006, 2010, and 2014 Asian Games.

 She was also part of the squad that participated in the 2014 AFC Women's Asian Cup qualifiers helping Jordan qualify for the continental tournament for the first time.